-- 2.17 Brexit- Over the last 9 months, much of the Council's focus has been on coordinating the emergency response to the pandemic to ensure continuity of services whilst safeguarding our staff, citizens and communities.
-Consequently, preparatory work on Brexit was not progressed as planned.
-However, as the end of the transition period approaches, it is the opportune time to take stock of the current Brexit position and the need to review our preparatory work. - 2.18 The end of the transition period will bring significant changes to our future trading relationships with both our European counterparts and the rest of the World and will impact on EU citizen's rights to move to the UK and will see new restrictions on travel. - 2.19 Until recently, trade negotiations between the UK and EU had stalled due to a lack of agreement over key issues such as governance, fisheries and 'level play field arrangements'5. - 2.20 An update on Brexit developments and implications was outlined in a report to Cabinet on the 30th November.
-The report set out the current position on Brexit as at 16th November and outlined the potential implications associated with the next phase of the UK's departure from the European Union.
-The report also considers different trade outcome scenarios, flags new/emerging risk areas associated with Brexit and proposes preparatory actions (contained in an Action Plan) to address these identified risk areas.
-Whilst not within the scope of quarter two, this report is referenced for Audit Committee to illustrate the most recent information available. - 2.21 The impact of the COVID and Brexit developments as highlighted above, will be taken into consideration when reviewing the Risk Register for quarter 3.
-New mitigations identified in the Brexit Impact Assessment Action Plan will be reflected in the Brexit Risk Management Plan for the quarter 3 period. - 2.22 Attached at Annex A is the Quarter 2 Risk Summary Report.
-Annex B provides the complete Corporate Risk Register.
+2.16 Brexit- Over the last 10 months, much of the Council's focus has been on coordinating the emergency response to the pandemic to ensure continuity of services whilst safeguarding our staff, citizens and communities.
+Consequently, preparatory work on Brexit was not progressed to the planned extent.
+However, as the end of the transition period approached, it was the opportune time to take stock of the current Brexit position and the need to review our preparatory work.
+Cabinet Members will be aware of an update on Brexit that was presented to Cabinet on the 30th November 2020.
+That report set out the current position on Brexit as at 16th November and outlined the potential implications associated with the next phase of the UK's departure from the European Union.
+The report also considered different trade outcome scenarios, flags new/emerging risk areas associated with Brexit and proposes preparatory actions (contained in an Action Plan) to address these identified risk areas.